cloro

 Headline takeaways:

-How to choose: a working decision tree
+How to choose the best ChatGPT scraper: a decision tree

 • Building an AI agent that needs persistent ChatGPT sessions plus other browser tasks?
-Browserbase — purpose-built for the workflow.
+Browserbase

 • Zero budget, strong engineering team, willing to spend 8-15 hours/month on maintenance?
-Playwright with stealth plugins and mobile residential proxies — accept the trade-off.
+Playwright with stealth plugins and mobile residential proxies

 Frequently asked questions